CaptainCluster/data_intensive_assignment_3/README.md

 2. Create three databases (db1, db2, db3)

 3. Run Flyway migrations with `gradlew`.
 Look into `build.gradle`.
-Example command: `./gradlew migrate1`
+You must do this individually for each database.
+Example command for db1: `./gradlew migrate1`

 4. Now you can run the application.
 Jooq will automatically generate classes in a separate directory based on the tables.